mapcentia/dockerfiles/gc2core/README.md

 This image is for a decoupled setup of GC2.
 Its depends on PostGIS and Elasticsearch.
 If you just want to test GC2, take a look at our stand-alone gc2 image.

-Support for ECW imagery is build in.
+The image comes with MapServer 7.0.0 and support for ECW imagery.

 This following setup is for use together with our custom PostGIS image.